cfsgoncalves/lovelystay-project/README.md

 - Search a user by location
 - Search a user by programming language
 - Search user by location and programming language
+- Display all the information regarding a specific user already on the db

 ## Run Locally